 Once you have bought a Kashan rug, you should take good care of it to preserve its beauty and longevity.
 Here are some tips on how to care for a Kashan rug:

-- Vacuum: You should vacuum your rug regularly to remove dust and dirt.
+- Vacuum: Vacuuming your rug regularly removes dust and dirt.
 You should use a gentle suction setting and avoid using a beater bar or brush attachment that can damage the fibers.
-You should also vacuum both sides of the rug occasionally to prevent moth infestation.
+Vacuuming both sides of the rug occasionally prevents moth infestation.

-- Rotate: You should rotate your rug every few months to prevent uneven wear and fading.
+- Rotate: Rotating your rug every few months prevents uneven wear and fading.
 You should also avoid exposing your rug to direct sunlight or artificial light that can cause color fading or bleaching.

-- Clean: You should clean your rug professionally every few years or whenever it gets stained or soiled.
+- Clean: Cleaning your rug professionally every few years or whenever it gets stained or soiled keeps it in good condition.
 You should avoid using harsh chemicals or DIY methods that can damage the fibers or colors.
 You should also avoid wetting or soaking your rug as it can cause shrinkage or mold growth.

-- Repair: You should repair your rug as soon as possible if it gets torn, frayed, or damaged.
-You should seek professional help from an expert who can restore your rug's original condition and value.
+- Repair: Repairing your rug as soon as possible if it gets torn, frayed, or damaged saves it from further damage.
+You should seek professional help from an expert who can restore your rug’s original condition and value.

 At Rug The Rock, we have a wide selection of Persian Kashan rugs for sale.
 You can browse our online catalog or visit our showroom to see our collection in person.
 We offer free shipping, easy returns, and best price guarantee.